NationalSecurityAgency/datawave/contrib/datawave-quickstart/README.md

     * Note that an individual service may be started at any time with its associated ` {serviceName}Start ` command

-    * Moreover, using a DataWave-specific command, such as ` datawaveWebStart ` for starting DataWave web services in Wildfly, will automatically start up any dependencies, if necessary, such as Hadoop, Accumulo, ZooKeeper, etc
+    * Moreover, using a DataWave-specific command, such as ` datawaveWebStart ` for starting DataWave web services in Wildfly, will automatically start up service dependencies, if necessary, such as Hadoop, Accumulo, ZooKeeper, etc

     * Alternatively, you may execute the ` allStart ` command to bring up all services in the proper order